AIObjectives/tttc-light-js/DEVELOPMENT.md

 - **Node.js 24+** and **pnpm**
   - **New to Node.js?** Use [nvm](https://github.com/nvm-sh/nvm) to easily install and switch between Node.js versions:
     ```bash
-    # Install and use Node.js 24
+    # Install Node.js 24, then use .nvmrc for automatic version selection
     nvm install 24
-    nvm use 24
+    nvm use  # Reads version from .nvmrc file
     ```
   - **Install pnpm:**
     ```bash